 |Custom Rule Trading||Can be optionally switched on with four players.||Is automatically active with four players at all times.|

 |Custom Rule Half Penalty||Can be optionally switched on with any setup.||Is automatically active but can be switched off.|

 If you activate the custom rule American, the custom rules Durch, Untendurch, and Calling cannot be combined with it.

 You see, Pinochle does not only require a good hand but strategic thinking, too.
 Standard Pinochle or Custom rules – it is exciting anyway!
 Are you ready for the first round?

 If you want more Pinochle tips and tricks for your Pinochle tactics, you can always browse our Pinochle Lessons.
-There we have a Pinochle Profile – Pinochle for beginners, so to say.
+There we have a Pinochle Profile – Pinochle for beginners, so to speak.

 More Palace Games

 At the Palace of Cards, we offer plenty of other popular card games alongside Pinochle.
 For one, we have more trick-taking games – Skat, Doppelkopf, and Sheepshead.
 You can also have a go at our Solitaire games Klondike, Easthaven, Spider, and Scorpion.
 Or revisit classics, such as Rummy, Canasta, or Mau Mau.